-The mission of this axis is to favour structuring and scientific relationships that stimulate the development of multidisciplinary teams in cancer research based on infrastructures such as databases and tissue banking.
-The main focus of this axis is breast, ovarian and prostate cancer.
-The development of this infrastructure could serve as a springboard for a much larger spectrum of research initiatives.
+The principal mission of this axis is to allow for an organized infrastructure and encourage scientific relationships that stimulate the development of multidisciplinary teams in cancer research, which utilizes specific resources such as databases and tissue banking.
+The main focus of this axis is breast and ovarian cancer.
+However, the development of this infrastructure could serve as a springboard for a much larger spectrum of research initiatives.

 - Study of hereditary breast and ovarian cancer diseases;

-- The development of xenograft models derived from patients aimed at identifying new therapeutic approaches with a view to personalized medicine
+- The development of xenograft models derived from patients, and aimed at identifying new therapeutic approaches with a view to personalized medicine;

 - Identification of biomarkers leading to optimized management for cancer patients;

 - The consolidation of immuno-oncology efforts for solid cancers.